claresudbery/clare-wiki-ably/pages/organising/podcasts/descript.md

 Allows you to edit a transcript and then apply the changes to the audio / video

+## Related content

+- For Clare:
+  - I used Descript for making Street Pianist podcast episodes
+  - All my notes on how to do that are in clare-tech (accessible to Clare only), in /organising/podcasts/the-street-pianist/street-pianist-podcast-editing.md#how-to-edit-an-episode

 ## Recommendations

 "I was interviewing a new guest yesterday and she told me about a tool she uses which sounds fascinating and I thought I'd tell you about it in case you'd like to try it out and see if you can make use of it.